 In conclusion, high humidity can negatively affect your AC unit’s performance and increase the need for regular repairs.
 Therefore, you should not ignore the issue because it can lead to expensive AC repairs.
 If you notice that your home has foggy windows and is full of musty and moist air, reach out to the professionals at Galbreath & Sons, Inc..
 Depending on your situation, our team of experts can recommend HVAC repairs, adjustments, or replacements.

 Our company is a full-service commercial and residential cooling and heating provider serving the residents of Richmond Hill, GA, and its surrounding areas.
-We also offer duct sealing, insulation, ductwork, commercial HVAC, and solar HVAC services.
+We also offer duct sealing, insulation, ductwork, and commercial HVAC.
 Contact us today to book an appointment.